PLANT CARE Mimosa Pudica: Growing a happy and healthy sensitive plant (Touch me not)

 The complete beginners guide with basic care instructions.
 Learn how to grow the sensitive plant (touch me not) in our South African climate

-- The sensitive plant can be grown in a semi-shade spot outside or sunny windowsill with a minimum of 4-6 hours direct morning sun
+- Mimosa Pudica is very adaptable and can be grown in full sun, a semi-shade spot outside or at the very least a north-facing windowsill with a minimum of 4-6 hours direct (unfiltered) sunlight

-- Water every other day to ensure soil stays moist without letting it dry completely or leaving your plant with wet feet for extended periods of time to prevent rot
+- Water daily (or at least every other day) to ensure soil stays moist without letting it dry completely or leaving your plant with wet feet for extended periods of time to prevent rot

 - Plants can be grown in a 12cm pot in an equal ratio mixture of compost and potting soil with perlite or silica sand added for drainage.
 Take care when repotting - they are very sensitive to root disturbance